aka: Family Rivalry

 - Make Mine Music, from the Disney Animated Canon, had a segment titled "The Martins and the Coys" which featured the popular radio vocal group, King's Men singing the story of a Hatfields and McCoys-style feud in the mountains broken up when two young people from each side fall in love.
 This segment was later cut from the film's video release due to comic gunplay.

 - The Flintstones episode "Bedrock Hillbillies" has Fred inheriting a shack in the mountains and getting caught up in a longstanding feud between his ancestors and the Hatrock clan.
 It turns out it all started when Fred's ancestor made fun of a painting of a Hatrock matriarch and the family was murderously insulted.
-Eventually, the families managed to make peace, at least until Fred saw the painting himself and unknowingly made the exact same wisecrack and restarted the feud, forcing the Flintstones and Rubble to flee back to Bedrock.
+Eventually, the families managed to make peace after saving their children from danger, at least until Fred saw the painting himself and unknowingly made the exact same wisecrack and restarted the feud, forcing the Flintstones and Rubble to flee back to Bedrock.

 - Looney Tunes: